Exploring the Application of Visual Question Answering (VQA) for Classroom Activity Monitoring: Results and Analysis

 \subsubsection{Result Overview}

 Overall, NVILA and QWEN3 achieved the highest scores in both semantic similarity (BERTScore) and structural matching (ROUGE-L).
-In contrast, the two LLaMA models (LLaMA2 and LLaMA3) performed lower on both metrics.
+In contrast, the two LLaMA models (VideoLLaMA2 and VideoLLaMA3) performed lower on both metrics.

-When breaking down the Open-Ended questions by category, the Factual and Object Detection questions yielded the highest scores, ranging from 0.7 to 0.9.
+When breaking down the Open-Ended questions by category, the Factual and Object Detection questions yielded the highest scores, ranging from \textit{0.7 }to \textit{0.9}.
 These questions primarily focus on object presence and recognition, which are relatively straightforward tasks.
-The Spatial and Counting questions resulted in slightly lower scores (0.5–0.6), due to the additional complexity of spatial relationships and the presence of distracting factors in the video.
+The Spatial and Counting questions resulted in slightly lower scores (\textit{0.5–0.6}), due to the additional complexity of spatial relationships and the presence of distracting factors in the video.
 Finally, the Action Recognition and Reasoning tasks, which require higher levels of inference and contextual understanding, scored the lowest—around 0.4—highlighting a current weakness across all models.